 - Ice: Ice can be used for pain management, as needed.
 When applying ice, you want to leave it on for 15–20 minutes, with 40 minutes off between each icing session.

 - Compression: Using a compression wrap on a swollen extremity can encourage blood flow back to the heart and help reduce swelling.
 These compression wraps may be left on during the day but should be off while sleeping.

 The R.I.C.E. technique means Rest, Ice, Compression, and Elevation.
 Sometimes it can be referred to as P.R.I.C.E. if you add Protection.
-There’s some other variations too like the Price Is Right.
+There are some other variations, too, like the Price Is Right.
 Just kidding.
 Great show, though.

 11. Prioritize Injury Prevention

 Committing to a custom training program and prioritizing injury prevention go hand-in-hand.
 Not just with your beginner marathon training plan.